La Fayette-class frigate: Kang Ding class: Republic of China

-As the Republic of China (Taiwan)'s defensive stance is aimed towards the Taiwan Strait, the Republic of China (Taiwan) Navy is constantly seeking to upgrade its anti-submarine warfare capabilities.
+As the Republic of China's defensive stance is aimed towards the Taiwan Strait, the Republic of China Navy is constantly seeking to upgrade its anti-submarine warfare capabilities.
 The US$1.75 billion agreement with France in the early 1990s was an example of this procurement strategy: the six ships are configured for both ASW and surface attack.
-The Exocet was replaced by Taiwan-developed Hsiung Feng II anti-ship missile and the AAW weapon is the Sea Chaparral.
+The Exocet was replaced by Hsiung Feng II anti-ship missile and the AAW weapon is the Sea Chaparral.
 The main gun is an Oto Melara 76 mm/62 mk 75 gun, similar to its Singaporean counterparts, the Formidable-class frigates.
-Some problems in the integration of Taiwanese and French systems had been reported.
-The frigate carries a single Sikorsky S-70C(M)-1/2 ASW helicopter.

-In 2021 it was reported that the Republic of China (Taiwan) would upgrade the Kang Ding class.
-It was reported that the MIM-72 Chaparral surface-to-air missile defence system will be replaced by the indigenous Sky Sword II and Sky Bow III.
+In 2021 it was reported that the Republic of China would upgrade the Kang Ding class.
+It was reported that the MIM-72 Chaparral surface-to-air missile defence system will be replaced by the indigenous Sky Sword II.
 It was also reported that the upgrade of the battle system will also be involved.

 The class's maximum speed is 25 kn with a maximum range of 4,000 nmi.

 The class's Mk 75 main guns have been upgraded and have an improved firing rate of 100 rounds a minute.